-Building upon a pork and chicken bone broth, this ramen adds a taste of the ocean.
-The seafood flavours are engaging, making the soup more complex, yet so satisfying.
+Building upon a pork and chicken bone broth, this seafood ramen adds some tastes of the ocean.
+The seafood flavours are engaging, making the shoyu broth more complex yet so satisfying.

 Inspiration

-It was at Sanpoutei Ramen in Singapore where I tasted the inspiration for this ramen.
-Their Niigata Shoyu Ramen is infused with the flavour of dried sardines.
-Dried sardines, like dried anchovies, are packed with umami, so while adding a little of their own seafood flavour, the glutamates they contribute greatly enhance the other flavours in the soup and all that it touches.
+It was at Sanpoutei Ramen in Singapore where I tasted the inspiration for this seafood ramen.
+Their Niigata Shoyu Ramen is infused with the flavours of dried sardines.
+Like dried anchovies, dried sardines come packed with umami.
+While adding a little of their own seafood flavour, the glutamates they contribute greatly enhance the other flavours in the shoyu broth and all that it touches.

-This is not seafood ramen, despite the components originating from the ocean.
-The pork and chicken bone stock is the foundation of this soup.
+The seafood influence in this ramen soup is subtle.
+The dried anchovies enhance the flavour of the pork and chicken bone stock while also adding umami.
 It is worth taking the time to create your own stock.
 Not only will it taste better, but you will have control over the seasoning.
 Almost all store-bought stock will have salt added.
 That means that you would have to adjust the saltiness of the tare to compensate.

 “The Great Ramen Wave” Vincent Trinidad Art – seemed appropriate

 Ramen, when referring to the dish as a whole, as opposed to the type of noodles, is diverse.
 There are some broad categories, however.
 One is miso ramen, such as this red miso ramen.
-This dish, ramen with a taste of the ocean, is a shoyu ramen.
+This dish, seafood ramen incorporating tastes of the ocean, is of the shoyu ramen style.
 Soy sauce is the seasoning used for shoyu ramen.
 It is sometimes referred to as a Tokyo ramen.
-Serious Eats has a very elegant description…
+Serious Eats has an exquisite description…

 Serious Eats